Gabriel Ferrand

-Gabriel Ferrand (1864–1935) was a French orientalist specialised on the Madagascar.
+Gabriel Ferrand (22 January 1864 – 31 January 1935) was a French orientalist, writer and linguistic expert who worked in Madagascar.

 Biography

-Gabriel Ferrand was born at 22 of January on 1864 in France, Marseille and he died at 31 of January on 1935 in Paris.
-Gabriel Ferrand graduated from the School of Oriental Languages.
-Ferrand was an orientalist, writer and linguistic expert worked in Madagascar Also, he was the author of a Malagasy Essay and a Dictionary of the Language of Madagascar.
+Gabriel Ferrand was born in Marseille.
+He graduated from the School of Oriental Languages.
+Also, he was the author of a Malagasy Essay and a Dictionary of the Language of Madagascar.
 He was a member of the Society of Linguistics of Paris and the Asian Society, and one of the editors of the Asian Journal.
+He died in Paris, aged 71.